San Diego Opera: History

-The San Diego Opera Association (SDO) is a professional opera company located in the city of San Diego, California.
-It incorporated in 1965, presenting operas under the name of the San Diego Opera.
+San Diego Opera Guild was founded in 1950 to present San Francisco Opera productions in the San Diego community.
+San Diego Opera Association was incorporated in 1965 as a producing company and presented its first staging of La bohème at the San Diego Civic Theatre.
 It is a member of the professional association OPERA America, which ranked it among the top ten opera companies in the United States.